Cuban War of Independence: Background

 After deliberations with patriotic clubs across the United States, the Antilles and Latin America, "El Partido Revolucionario Cubano" (The Cuban Revolutionary Party) was in a state of pendency and was affected by a growing fear that the U.S. government would try to annex Cuba before the revolution could liberate the island from Spain.

-A new trend of aggressive U.S. "influence" was expressed by Secretary of State James G. Blaine's suggestion that all of Central and South America would some day fall to the U.S.:
+Marti contributed to the creation of the party, which was based on his nationalist views, and he empowered the Cuban people with this party.
+The party also helped him patch up relations with other significant revolutionary leaders, such as Maximmo Gomez and Antonio Maceo.
+Additionally, a new trend of aggressive U.S. "influence" was expressed by Secretary of State James G. Blaine's suggestion that all of Central and South America would someday fall to the U.S.:

 "That rich island", Blaine wrote on 1 December 1881, "the key to the Gulf of Mexico, is, though in the hands of Spain, a part of the American commercial system ...
 If ever ceasing to be Spanish, Cuba must necessarily become American and not fall under any other European domination".
-Blaine's vision did not allow the existence of an independent Cuba.
-"Martí noticed with alarm the movement to annex Hawaii, viewing it as establishing a pattern for Cuba..."
+Because the US also had economic interests in Cuba, he also once stated that "our great demand is expansion; I mean expansion of trade with countries where we can find profitable exchanges."